mwouts/jupytext/README.md

 jupyter notebook
 ```

-Now you can open your `.md` and `.Rmd` files as notebooks in Jupyter,
+Now you can open your `.Rmd` files as notebooks in Jupyter,
 and save your jupyter notebooks in R markdown format (see below).

 Rmd notebook in jupyter     | Rmd notebook as text